cpacilio/marvel_continuity/README.md

 - #588 (_Mourn of Johnny Storm_)

 Notes:
-- FF 554 happens after Mighty Avengers #11
+- F4 554 happens after Mighty Avengers #11
-- FF 566 happens after Secret Invasion: Dark Reign and Dark Avengers #1-4
+- F4 566 happens after Secret Invasion: Dark Reign and Dark Avengers #1-4
-- In FF #584 Reed is monitoring the Fault, a rift in spacetime formed at the end of War of Kings.
+- In F4 #584 Reed is monitoring the Fault, a rift in spacetime formed at the end of War of Kings.
-- FF #588 happens before Fear Itself.
+- F4 #588 happens before Fear Itself.

 ### Classic Avengers (1963-) (292 issues)